harsh-t-doshi/Angular-PostgresSql-Project/README.md

 host    all             all             127.0.0.1/32            trust
 ```

+### Import Database

+Create the database with the name `DealerInfo` and Import the `database/backup.sql` in the Postgres SQL.
 ## Nodejs Server

 Run `node app.js` in the /api folder.
 This will start the NodeJs server on 3000 Port.